srdea93/WorkoutGenerator/README.md

 performed, the number of minutes they have worked out, and the proportion of time spent working out specific muscles.

 2) The add_exercise page will allow users to add new exercises to the application's database using a form-based approach.
-This form will allow users to input an exercise's name, select which muscle group it targets, include a link demonstrating how to perform an exercise, and specify a suggested amount of time to do the specific exercise.
+This form will allow users to input an exercise's name, select which workout group it belongs to, include a link demonstrating how to perform an exercise, and specify a suggested amount of time to do the specific exercise.